nuclearace/CytubeBot/README.md

 4. Add required info into config.json.
 See config section.
 5. run `node index.js`

-Note: If you plan on using the bot with Windows, you'll have to do more work installing node.js and npm, since some of the dependencies require compiling C++ code.
+Note: I have no idea if this will run on windows.
+If you have any success let me know.

 Config
 ------